PathakPankaj7/PathakPankaj7.github.io/_pages/about.md

 <a href="https://sites.google.com/site/dhimanmallick/home">Prof. Dhiman Mallick</a> in the Integrated Electronics and Circuits group.
 My doctoral research centered on magnetoelectric-based spintronic and Lab-on-a-Chip devices, aiming to develop energy-efficient and multifunctional magnetoelectric devices for sensing and computing applications.

 Currently, I am part of the
-<a href="https://www.phy.cam.ac.uk/">Cavendish Laboratory</a> at the University of Cambridge, working in the Microelectronics group with
+<a href="https://www.phy.cam.ac.uk/">Cavendish Laboratory</a> at the <a href="https://www.cam.ac.uk/">University of Cambridge</a>, working in the Microelectronics group with
 <a href="https://www.ciccarelli.phy.cam.ac.uk/">Prof. Chiara Ciccarelli</a>.
 At Cambridge, my work focuses on superconducting spintronics, exploring the interplay between superconductivity and magnetism to advance ultra-low-power computing devices.
   </p>
 </div>